 Between 500 billion and a trillion plastic bags are consumed worldwide each year.1 In most cases, plastic bags are thrown away after one use, but it takes months to hundreds of years for them to breakdown.
-In developing countries, the increasing use of plastic is of particular concern, since waste management systems in many poorer nations are ill-equipped to deal with the increasing levels of waste.2 Governments in many developed and developing countries have adopted regulations to ban non-degradable bags or levied fees to reduce demand.
+In developing countries, the increasing use of plastic is of particular concern, since waste management systems in many poorer nations are ill-equipped to deal with the increasing levels of waste.2 Governments in many high income countries and low- and middle-income countries have adopted regulations to ban non-degradable bags or levied fees to reduce demand.
 However, the effects of such policies have been mixed.
 Understanding consumers’ behavioral responses to campaigns, nudges, and regulations is a key policy question in this field.
 To date, however, few studies have thoroughly tested the effectiveness of such strategies, particularly with regard to single-use plastic shopping bags.

 Context of the evaluation